yeole-rohan/ray-editor/README.md

-# ✍️ raye-editor a Rich WYSIWYG Editor
+# ✍️ ray-editor a Rich WYSIWYG Editor

 A lightweight, customizable rich-text content editor built with pure JavaScript — offering an intuitive writing experience, inline code formatting, syntax-highlighted code blocks, and native emoji support with a categorized emoji picker.